Rohit102497/UltraMNIST_FasterRCNN/README.md

 ```
 python data_generation/create_ultramnist.py --root_path /data/ --n_samples 2800
 ```

+**Note: You might get an error in the cv2.dnn package as AttributeError: module 'cv2.dnn' has no attribute 'DictValue'.
+If you get that error, please go to the "/usr/local/lib/python3.10/dist-packages/cv2/typing/__init__.py" file and comment that line.**

 Here:
 - `--root_path`: path to the root directory where the generated data will be stored.
 This is relative to the current directory.